 Originally published in Outsource Magazine

-Benchmarking as a management tool remains globally popular, more so in North America and Europe, ranking a global second and an EMEA first according to the most recent Bain & Company Management Tools and Trends 2015
+Benchmarking as a management tool remains globally popular, more so in North America and Europe, ranking a global second and an EMEA first according to the most recent Bain & Company Management Tools and Trends 2015 survey report.

 IT benchmarking, while continuing to provide traditional decision-making insights to enterprise technology leaders and to their services providers, seems to be evolving in subtle ways over the past few years.

 Increasing democratisation of enterprise IT, enabled by maturing digital technologies, is raising a number of new questions, forcing debates in board rooms and executive meetings.
 The use of appropriate performance measurements and governance models is not adequate to deal with the business model disruptions underway.
 Granular cross-industry comparisons, cross-pollination of practices, and usage of virtual modelling to explore alternatives, are all becoming more prevalent triggers when seeking out the best informed tactical and strategic choices.

 Over the past couple of years, we’ve observed a discernible trend – not so much in the “how”, but the “why” of IT benchmarking projects commissioned, the modelled scenarios being sought.
 With digital transformations and an increasing number of service delivery options and models, a shift seems underway to the underlying triggers of benchmarking studies being commissioned.